Weighted dependency graphs: Symmetric simple exclusion process

 We prove this statement by induction on $r$.
 For $r = 1$, it follows immediately from the explicit formula \eqref{eq:EsperSSEP}.
 Take $r \ge 1$ and suppose that our statement holds for any $r' \le r$.
 We consider the quantity $\ka^N_{r+1}(\tau_{i_1},\ldots,\tau_{i_r},\tau_{i_{r+1}})$ and its expression given in \cref{eq:InductionCumulantSSEP}.
 Fix a set partition $\pi$ in $\PPP([r])$. \begin{itemize} \item By induction hypothesis, for each block $B$ of $\pi$, $\ka^N_{|B|}(\tau_{i_t}; t \in B)$ is a nice function of degree at most $-|B|+1$. \item Applying the operator $\Delta$ turns it into a nice function of degree at most $-|B|$. \item Multiplying these nice functions for different blocks $B$ of $\pi$ gives a nice function of degree at most $-\sum_{B \in \pi} |B|=-r$. \end{itemize} The sum of these nice functions (over set partitions $\pi$ in $\PPP([r])$) is also a nice function of degree at most $-r$.
 We then multiply by $\esper(\tau_{i_{r+1}})-\rho_b$ which, as can be seen on \cref{eq:EsperSSEP}, is a nice function of degree $0$ and we still have a nice function of degree at most $-r$.
 Therefore $\ka^N_{r+1}(\tau_{i_1},\ldots,\tau_{i_r},\tau_{i_{r+1}})$ is a nice function of degree at most $-r$, which ends the proof of the lemma. \end{proof}

 We are ready to present a weighted dependency graph associated with SSEP. \begin{proposition} Let $N \ge 1$ and $\tau=(\tau_1,\cdots,\tau_N)$ be a random $\{0,1\}$ vector distributed according to the steady state of SSEP on $N$ sites.
 Let $A_N=[N]$ and consider the family of variables $\{\tau_i, i \in A_N\}$.
 We consider the complete graph $\WDep$ with weight $1/N$ on each edge and the function $\Psi_N$ on multiset of elements of $A_N$ that is identically equal to $1$.
-Then $\WDep$ is a $(\Psi_N,\bC)$ weighted dependency graph for the family $\{\tau_i, i \in N\}$, for some sequence $\bC=(C_r)_{r \ge 1}$ that does not depend on $N$. \end{proposition} \begin{proof} Since $\Psi_n$ is super-multiplicative, since the $\tau_i$ are Bernoulli variables and since $\WDep_1$ is the discrete graph, it is enough to prove bounds on cumulants of sets of distinct variables (see \cref{RmkDiscreteBernoulli}).
+Then $\WDep$ is a $(\Psi_N,\bC)$ weighted dependency graph for the family $\{\tau_i, i \in N\}$, for some sequence $\bC=(C_r)_{r \ge 1}$ that does not depend on $N$. \end{proposition} \begin{proof} We note the three following fact: (1) $\Psi_n$ is trivially super-multiplicative, (2) the $\tau_i$ are Bernoulli variables and (3) $\WDep$ has no edges of weight $1$.
+From \cref{RmkDiscreteBernoulli} (which uses \cref{PropAlternate}), it is enough to prove bounds on cumulants of sets of distinct variables (instead of cumulants of all multisets of variables).
 Namely, we should prove that, for any $r \ge 1$ and any {\em distinct} $i_1,\cdots,i_r$ in $[N]$, one has

-for a constant $D_r$ that does not depend on $N$ But this is exactly \cref{LemBorneCumulantsASEP}. \end{proof}
+for a constant $D_r$ that does not depend on $N$.
+But this is exactly \cref{LemBorneCumulantsASEP}. \end{proof}

 \begin{remark} In \cite{DerridaLongRangeCorrelation}, Derrida, Lebowitz and Speer have proved that, for any $x_1,\cdots,x_r$ in $[0,1]$ the quantity $N^{r-1} \ka^N_r\big(\tau_{\lfloor N\, x_1\rfloor},\ldots,\tau_{\lfloor N\, x_r \rfloor}\big)$ has a limit when $N$ tends to infinity.
 This of course implies that the joint cumulant is $\O(N^{-r+1})$.
 However the constant in the $\O$ symbol could a priori depend on $x_1,\cdots,x_r$, while we need a bound which is uniform in $i_1,\cdots, i_r$.
 This explains why we need \cref{LemBorneCumulantsASEP} and we can not use directly the result of Derrida, Lebowitz and Speer.
 Nevertheless, the key identity in the proof is the induction formula \eqref{eq:InductionCumulantSSEP}, due to these authors. \end{remark}